Cap-go/website/content/blog/automatic-capacitor-ios-build-github-action.md

           retention-days: 60
 ```

-This workflow should be triggered after each GitHub _tag_, if you need to automatize tag please, refer to [Automatic build and release with GitHub actions](/blog/automatic-build-and-release-with-github-actions/)
+This workflow should be triggered after each GitHub _tag_, if you need to automatize tag please, refer to [Automatic build and release with GitHub actions](/blog/automatic-build-and-release-with-github-actions/) first.

+Then this workflow will pull your NodeJS deps, install them and build your JavaScript app.

+> Each time you send a new commit, a release will be built in TestFlight.

+Your App doesn't need to use Ionic, only Capacitor base is mandatory., it can have old Cordova module, but Capacitor JS plugin should be preferred.

 ## 5\.
 Trigger workflow